System Metrics(applicable for Linux based systems)

 This works exactly the same way as the MySQL Error log and MySQL Query Log.
 On enabling audit log monitoring, Monyog fetches the path from the server and displays it in the File Path box.
 Note that, we get the path from the variable "server_audit_file_path", and by default it just returns the audit log file name.
 In such cases, you will have to manually enter the path for the audit log(by default, the path is same as datadir path).

 Next, depending on where you have the MySQL server running, select an appropriate option for "Read file from".
 If the server is on the same machine as Monyog, choose "Local path".
 If it is on a remote machine, choose "Via SFTP" and give the corresponding SSH details.
 If the server is a RDS/Aurora server, then choose "RDS/Aurora (Using API)".

 Monyog's 'query sniffer' is a functionality that records a 'pseudo server log' and stores it in the Monyog embedded database.
 With 'query sniffer' enabled, Monyog can populate the 'pseudo server log' in three different ways at the intervals you specify:

 - by utilizing Performance Schema tables (events_statements_summary_by_digest, events_statements_history_long) and collecting snapshots at regular intervals.

 - by sending the query SHOW FULL PROCESSLIST to the MySQL server.

 - or by connecting to a running instance of the MySQL-Proxy program that is used by one or more clients to connect to a MySQL server.

-For MySQL 5.6.14 and above you can use Performance schema, Proxy and Processlist for query analysis.
-If using MySQL version less than 5.6.14 then only Proxy or Processlist can be used in Monyog.
+For MySQL 5.6.14 and above you can use Performance schema(if Performance Schema is enabled), Proxy and Processlist for query analysis.
+If using MySQL version less than 5.6.14 then you can use Processlist mode.

 Performance Schema on MySQL contains queries executed on server along with other information